- For annual performance, please refer to our Sustainability Report 2020.

 For all our new train purchases, we conduct lifecycle assessments on their performance, taking into consideration future energy use and maintenance costs over an average lifespan of 40 years in addition to upfront capital costs.
 Furthermore, we work closely with our train suppliers to monitor the quality of the manufacturing and assembly process and ensure all performance indicators are achieved.
 On an occasional basis, we incentivise suppliers who are able to meet their stated performance range.

 Supply Chain Risk Management

 Aspiring to exercise responsible and sustainable practices beyond compliance, we maintain bilateral and constructive dialogue with our diverse suppliers.
 We invite them to participate in forums, seminars and site visits to benchmark their performance and share best practices.
 Our procurement teams also pay visits to suppliers' facilities to foster a culture of cooperation and mutual support.
 We believe engagement helps us in our quest for continuous improvement and encourages collaboration.
-As such, we conduct periodic supplier surveys with the goals of understanding how suppliers align with our Supplier Code of Practice and the maturity of their sustainability policies, initiatives and monitoring systems in six areas including ethical standards, human and labour rights, environmental protection, consumer protection, supply chain management and conflicts of interest.
-The survey results help us identify areas for improvement and collaboration, as well as developing plans to further enhance sustainability requirements.
+As such, we conduct periodic supplier surveys with the goal of understanding how suppliers align with our Supplier Code of Practice and to assess the maturity of their sustainability policies, initiatives and monitoring systems in six areas including ethical standards, human and labour rights, environmental protection, consumer protection, supply chain management and conflicts of interest.
+The survey results help us identify areas for improvement, fosters collaboration, and assists in the development of future plans to further enhance sustainability practices.

 Collaboration with Contractors